cbkiyanda/cspl/Tests/README.md

 Testing
 -------

-At this point testing is done via the checkmk awk script that i shipped with check.
+At this point testing is done via the checkmk awk script that is shipped with check.

 To run the tests: (as of 9/28/2014)
 1) Build CSPL with a static library